The bridge in which girders are used for supporting its deck is called the girder bridge.

 The cap provides support to the bearing pads.
 It is provided based on the support type.

 Mostly, the wall piers and stub abutments do not require a cap but multi-column, hammerhead, or pile-bent pier requires a cap.

 The stem essentially forms the main body of the bridge foundation.

-The basic function of the stem is to transfer the load coming from the superstructure to the footer by means of the cap.
+The basic function of the stem is to transfer the load coming from the superstructure to the footer utilizing the cap.

 The footer transfers the load to the ground.

-Two types of footers can be constructed namely the spread footer and piling cap.
+Two types of footers can be constructed naming the spread footer and piling cap.